 Metrolinx found giant hogweed in the Don Valley

-Giant Hogweed leaves gather their spiky leaves in a medallion, which don’t blossom for at least two years after the plant is established.
+Giant Hogweed has large, spiky leaves and white flowers blooming in umbels, which don’t blossom for at least two years after the plant is established.
 It will only flower once before dying.
 It can grow up to 16 feet tall.
 The stem has noticeable purple spots and coarse hairs.

 IMPORTANT

-Please do not touch or wash it off with antibacterial soap once you come in close contact with it.
+Do not touch or wash it off with antibacterial soap once you come in close contact with it.
 Both people and animals should avoid contact with the plant’s sap.
-It can result in severe burns if it touches your skin and the region is subsequently exposed to sunlight.
-Even years-long scars might be left behind by these burns.
+It can result in severe burns if it touches your skin if the region is subsequently exposed to sunlight.
+These burns can be severe enough to lead to permanent scars.
 There is a possibility of blindness if exposed to the eyes.
 It is easily spread by wind, making it a challenge to remove.

 • Stinging Nettle